 Genetic tests.
 These tests check for the gene mutation.

 Diagnosis of NF2 requires 1 of the following:

 Bilateral vestibular schwannoma, also known as an acoustic neuroma.
 This slow-growing tumor can lead to hearing loss, ringing in the ears, or weak facial muscles

 Surgery to remove any tumors is the most common treatment.
 Surgery has many risks and benefits.
 The healthcare provider will talk about these with you in detail.
 In rare cases, a tumor can become cancer (malignant).
 This may require other treatments such as radiation or chemotherapy.
 In some cases, a device called a cochlear implant can help restore hearing.
 This requires surgery.
 Your child's healthcare provider will explain if this is an option if your child's hearing becomes affected.

 What are the long-term concerns?

 The outcome for your child varies depending on the severity of his or her condition.
 After treatment, many children can be as active and independent as other children.
-If a tumor was removed along the auditory nerve, your child may have permanent hearing loss after treatment.
+If a tumor was removed along the auditory nerve, your child may have lasting (permanent) hearing loss after treatment.
 Ask your child’s healthcare provider about supportive care that can help your child learn to manage his or her disability.